locka99/opcua/README.md

 At the moment crypto isn't supported properly so there is an optional feature to enable it:

 ```
+cd core
 cargo build --features crypto
 ```

-This won't do much except add deps on OpenSSL and allow certainly crypt functionality as it is to be tested.
+This won't do much except add deps on OpenSSL and allow certainly crypto functionality as it exists to be tested.

 When crypto is implemented, the feature will become the default.
 Crypto is implemented via OpenSSL and you are advised to read [documentation](https://github.com/sfackler/rust-openssl) for that to set up your environment.